newchristianinfo/website/docs/my-own-jesus.md

 # My Own Jesus
+<Nav></Nav>

-Jesus has all powerful, all knowing, and saves us from Hell.
+Jesus is all powerful, all knowing, and saves us from Hell.
 That is something that everyone seems to understand and can appreciate.
 <br><br>
 But you may hear people say things like "I think you're following a different Jesus" or "That's not the Jesus I know"